cypienta/docs/docs/source/deploy_ui/mapping.rst

         JSON: The JSON format file must have filename with extension as ``.json``.
 The file must have a json list of alerts format and must contain atleast 1 alert.

+        JSONLines: The JSONLines format file must have filename with extension as ``.jsonl``.
+The file must have a json list of alerts format and must contain atleast 1 alert.
+In case you have jsonlines format file with extension as ``.json``, the file will be detected as JSON lines format file automatically.

         XML: The XML format file must have filename with extension as ``.xml``.
 The file must have a list element for ``alerts`` and must contain atleast 1 alert.

 4. Once the file is uploaded, the system will automatically map and suggest the fields to the internal format.